Modi fiddles as drought shrivels India's crops

 By Mayank Bhardwaj and Rajendra Jadhav

-NEW DELHI/BAMNOLI, India India has just suffered back-to-back drought years for only the fourth time in over a century, summer crops are wilting and reservoir water levels are at their lowest in at least a decade for the time of year.
+NEW DELHI/BAMNOLI, India, Sept 9 India has just suffered back-to-back drought years for only the fourth time in over a century, summer crops are wilting and reservoir water levels are at their lowest in at least a decade for the time of year.

 Yet Prime Minister Narendra Modi's government has not held a high-level meeting to discuss drought relief for farmers since June, when its weather office forecast - correctly as it turned out - that this year's monsoon rains would fall short.